Nicholas Vergette

-Nicholas (Nick) Vergette (1923–1974) was a British potter and sculptor, who produced ceramic murals and figurative works for architectural settings during the 1950s and 1960s.
+Nicholas Vergette (1923–1974) was a British potter and sculptor, who produced ceramic murals and figurative works for architectural settings during the 1950s and 1960s.
 He was Professor of Art at the Southern Illinois University, School of Art and Design from 1960 to 1974.

 Biography

 Vergette was born in Lincolnshire in 1923.
 He studied pottery under Dora Billington at the Central School of Art and Design in London.

 In Britain during the 1950s Vergette, Alan Caiger-Smith, Margaret Hine and others including the Rye Pottery made tin-glazed pottery, going against the trend in studio pottery towards stoneware.
 They all were given the name of "Piccassettes" by the studio potter and art teacher Bernard Leach.

 In the early 1950s Newland, Hine and Vergette "formed something of a coterie", sharing a studio in Bayswater and exhibitions at the Crafts Centre and the Studio Club in Piccadilly.
 The three of them also had participated in a holiday in Spain in 1949 where they "went to Malaga and studied throwing and tin-glaze techniques".

 Vergette emigrated to the United States in 1957.
-From 1960 to 1974 he served as Professor of Art at the School of Art and Design of the Southern Illinois University.
+From 1960 to 1974 he was Professor of Art at the School of Art and Design of the Southern Illinois University (SIU).

 Vergette died of cancer in 1974, two months after completing "Here", a large sculpture piece on the SIU campus.